What is Disc Harrow in Agriculture

 Heavy-Duty Disc Harrow

 A heavy-duty disc harrow has a strong structure and can handle heavier workloads and tougher soils.
 It is suitable for deep tilling.
 If you have a large-scale farm or deal with sticky, clayey soil, you should choose a heavy-duty disc harrow.
-It can even be used on rough land and swampy areas.
+You can even use it on rough land and swampy areas.

 Hydraulic System Equipped